JBZoo/CSV-Blueprint/README.md

 <!-- auto-update:/readme-sample-yml -->

-### Full description of the schema
+### Full Schema Description

-In the [example Yml file](schema-examples/full.yml) you can find a detailed description of all features.
+In the [example YAML file](schema-examples/full.yml), a detailed description of all features is provided.
+This documentation is verified through automated tests, ensuring it remains current.
-It's also covered by tests, so it's always up-to-date.

-**Important notes**
+**Important Notes:**

-* I have deliberately refused typing of columns (like `type: integer`) and replaced them with rules, which can be combined in any sequence and completely at your discretion.
-  This gives you great flexibility when validating CSV files.
-* All options (unless explicitly stated otherwise) are optional, and you can choose not to declare them.
-Up to you.
+- The traditional typing of columns (e.g., `type: integer`) has been intentionally omitted in favor of rules.
+These rules can be sequenced and combined freely, offering extensive flexibility for CSV file validation.
+- All options are optional unless stated otherwise.
+You have the liberty to include or omit them as you see fit.
-* If you specify a wrong rule name, non-existent values (which are not in the example below) or a different variable type for any of the options, you will get a schema validation error.
-At your own risk, you can use the `--skip-schema` option to avoid seeing these errors and use your keys in the schema.
+- Specifying an incorrect rule name, using non-existent values (not listed below), or assigning an incompatible variable type for any option will result in a schema validation error.
+To bypass these errors, you may opt to use the `--skip-schema` flag at your discretion, allowing the use of your custom keys in the schema.
-* All rules except `not_empty` ignored for empty strings (length 0).
-If the value must be non-empty, use `not_empty: true` as extra rule.
-Keep in mind that a space (` `) is also a character.
-In this case the string length will be `1`.
-If you want to avoid such situations, add the `is_trimmed: true` rule.
+- The rule `not_empty` is the sole exception; it does not ignore empty strings (length 0).
+To enforce a non-empty value, apply `not_empty: true`.
+Note that a single space (` `) counts as a character, making the string length `1`.
+To prevent such scenarios, include `is_trimmed: true`.
-* All rules don't depend on each other.
-They know nothing about each other and cannot influence each other.
+- Rules operate independently; they have no knowledge of or influence over one another.
-* You can use the rules in any combination.
-Or not use any of them.
-They are grouped below simply for ease of navigation and reading.
+- You are free to combine rules in any manner or opt not to use them at all.
+They are grouped below for easier navigation and understanding.
-* If you see the value for the rule is `is_some_rule: true` - that's just an enable flag.
-In other cases, these are rule parameters.
+- When a rule's value is `is_some_rule: true`, it merely serves as an activation toggle.
+Other values represent rule parameters.
-* The order of rules execution is the same as in the schema.
-But in reality it will only change the order of errors in the report.
+- The sequence of rule execution follows their order in the schema, affecting only the order of error messages in the report.
-* Most of the rules are case-sensitive.
-Unless otherwise specified.
+- Unless explicitly stated, most rules are case-sensitive.
-* As backup plan, you always can use the `regex` rule.
-But it is much more reliable to use clear combinations of rules.
-  That way it will be more obvious what went wrong.
+- As a fallback, the `regex` rule is available.
+However, using clear rule combinations is recommended for greater clarity on validation errors.

-Below you'll find the full list of rules and a brief commentary and example for context.
+Below is a comprehensive list of rules, each accompanied by a brief explanation and example for clarity.
+This section is also validated through automated tests, ensuring the information is consistently accurate.
-This part of the readme is also covered by autotests, so these code are always up-to-date.

 In any unclear situation, look into it first ;)